List of Saki characters: Himematsu High

-3rd year, plays captain position.
+Third year, plays captain position.
 She is usually the one that briefs the team about their opponents.
-She doesn't have any special powers per se, but she is quite adept at three-player mahjong.
-While Hiroe comes to the table with the mentality that she'll win, she comes to the table with the mentality that she's going to lose.
-As such, she's always very careful and calculative during the match, passing up a potential win for a higher scoring hand.
+She does not have any special powers per se, but she is quite adept at three-player mahjong.
+While Hiroe comes to the table with the mentality that she will win, she comes to the table with the mentality that she is going to lose.
+As such, she is always very careful and calculative during the match, passing up a potential win for a higher scoring hand.
 She took up the challenge of facing against monsters in the captain's position despite being a normal player and as such, Saki considers her as the most resilient player as Kyouko was able to turn a decent scoring hand into a high scoring hand against players with special abilities and win.